 They produce more heat than masticating juicers which can diminish the nutrient value of your juice.

-The increased oxidation caused by fast juicers also negatively impact the shelf life of the extracted juice.
+The increased oxidation caused by fast juicers also negatively impacts the shelf life of the extracted juice.

 Centrifugal juicers are easy to clean and are more affordable than other types of juicers.